5 Tips to improve your job description to attract early talent

 • What makes this employer and this job special?

-From writing with inclusive language to highlighting the skills that can be learned on the job, use these tips to uplevel your job descriptions to attract early talent.
+From writing with inclusive language to highlighting the skills that can be learned on the job, use the following five tips to uplevel your job descriptions and attract entry level job seekers.

 Best practices for writing job descriptions for early talent